steveseguin/social_stream/README.md

 ![image](https://user-images.githubusercontent.com/2575698/142857907-80428c61-c192-4bff-a1dc-b1a674f9cc4a.png)

 You're ready to start using it!

+Please note that you will need to manually update the extension to access newer versions; it currently does not auto update.

 ### To use